solidjs/solid-start/packages/start-netlify/README.md

 This is very experimental; the adapter API isn't at all fleshed out, and things will definitely change.

+## Edge Functions

+Pass the option `edge` to your adapter to have it deploy to edge functions instead of standard Netlify functions.
+Edge Functions have support for streaming as well.

 ## Configuration

 You will be prompted on deploy to choose a publish directory.
 Type in "netlify".